bhoamikhona/javascript/Section 10/README.md

 - `bind()` method with event listeners.
 - `bind()` method with partial application.
 - Use `null` as the value for `this` keyword in `bind()` incase you need to use `bind()` but, have no use for the `this` keyword.

+### Immediately Invoked Function Expressions (IIFE)

+- Creating an IIFE function and calling it.
+- The importance of IIFE functions.
+- A very brief introduction to data encapsulation and data privacy.

 ## Author